hieuvp/learning-kubernetes/07-kubernetes-persistent-volumes/README.md

     # ReadOnlyMany: the volume can be mounted read-only by many nodes
     - ReadWriteOnce

+  # Kubernetes supports hostPath for development and testing
+  # on a single-node cluster
+  # A hostPath PersistentVolume uses a file or directory
+  # on the Node to emulate network-attached storage
-  # Mount a file or directory from the host node's filesystem into our Pod
+  # Mount a file or directory from the host node's filesystem
+  # into our Pod
   hostPath:
     path: "/mnt/data"
 ```